The-Marcy-Lab-School-Assignments/swe-sr-6-1-autumnlydon/README.md

 ### Response 1

+XAVIER

 ## Prompt 2

 Imagine you are developing a web browser's "back" button functionality.
 When a user clicks "back," the browser should navigate to the previously visited webpage.

 Would you use a stack or a queue to implement this functionality?

 In your response, explain what a Stack/Queue is and why it would be best for this use case.
 Make sure that your response includes the terms LIFO or FIFO.

 ### Response 2

+XAVIER

 ## Prompt 3